Ada-Developers-Academy/core-unit-2/building-an-api/create-and-read.md

 > As a client, I want to send a request with new valid book data and get a success response, so that I know the API saved the book data.

-### Predict HTTP Requests, Responses, and Logic
+### Planning HTTP Requests, Responses, and Logic

-Let's consider the endpoint to create a book:
+Recall that for requests that create records, it's typical to use the `POST` verb to receive requests sent to an endpoint which is the plural form of the resource to create.
+So we pick the following HTTP method and endpoint.

 | HTTP Method | Endpoint |
 | ----------- | -------- |
 | `POST`      | `/books` |

-Request body:
+The request body will consist of a JSON document with all the fields required to create the resource.
+For our `Book` model, an example request body would be:

 ```json
 {